cdsittampalam/documentation/docs/Invite Trusted Parties.md

 1. Tap on the notification for the invitation.
 2. Sign in to the app using the biometric feature of your phone.
-3. Enter your 6-digit passphrase.
+3. Enter your 6-digit PIN.
 The Trusted Party screen shows.

 ![pairing](/doc-images/addtrustedphone1.png)